National Security Council (Thailand): Secretariat

 The Office of the National Security Council (NSC Office) plays a vital role in Thailand's security efforts.
 It provides administrative support to the National Security Council and is responsible for crafting policies and action plans to address various threats to the nation's interests.
 This includes monitoring security assessments, analyzing strategic security changes, identifying threats, and evaluating national power in both domestic and international security contexts.

+The office operates with a workforce of approximately 300 civil servants and government employees.
+To ensure operational diversity, the NSC directly recruited its core staff, while transferring others from various government agencies.
+The internal divisions are responsible for critical missions—including domestic and international security, intelligence, border and maritime affairs, the Southern border, transnational threats and security policy.
+Each division is led by a director with a rank equivalent to a ministerial-level deputy director-general.

 The NSC office is situated within the Government House of Thailand.

-List of NSC Secretary-General
+Lists of NSC Secretary-General

 The Secretary-General of the National Security Council is the highest executive of the Office of the National Security Council.
 Secretary-General of the National Security Council often serves as the counterpart of National Security Advisor of the United States.